GretaApul/ratepunk-uzduotis-greta-apulskyte/README.md

 ### 🔨 Configure files

 Rename `.env.example` to `.env` and put your credentials in it.
+API used - JSONBIN
-(For this project I also created the back-end - github link here - https://github.com/GretaApul/ratepunk-backend .
+(For this project I also created specific back-end with mySQL, Node.js(Express.js) - github link here - https://github.com/GretaApul/ratepunk-backend )
 <br />

 ### 🎈 Start the project